 [Prior to construction of the Interstate Highway System, U.S. 1 was the main north-south route along the east coast of the United States.
 In his book, Men from Earth, Buzz makes the following comment concerning the flight of Apollo 10.
 "The glaring Sun was behind Tom (Stafford) and Gene (Cernan) as they flew backwards (landing legs first) above the lunar equator towards the west.
 With their windows parallel to the surface, they could photograph landmarks along the approach to the Sea of Tranquility landing site."
 One of these landmarks is a pair of east-west rilles - Rimae Hypatia - just to the left (south) of the ascent ground track.
-Sometime before Apollo 11, the astronauts started calling the longer, more southerly of the pair "U.S. 1" and the more northerly rille "Wagon Road".]124:25:39 Evans: Roger.
+Sometime before Apollo 11, the astronauts started calling the longer, more southerly of the pair "U.S. 1" and the shorter, more northerly rille "Wagon Road".
+See a labelled version of AS11-41-6121, taken from the Command Module sometime after the LM returned to lunar orbit.]124:25:39 Evans: Roger.
 (Long Pause)

 124:26:01 Evans: Eagle, Houston.
 Four minutes; you're going right down the track.
 Everything's great.